DateOrMage/BaumEvolutionAlgorithms/README.md

 The `obj_function` specifies the objective function that evaluates the object score of each individual.

 The `obj_value` defines the target or optimal value the algorithm aims to achieve or get as close as possible to.

+The `is_gray` uses gray code to convert to binary representation, default: False.

+The `mutation_lvl` is probability of mutation of each bit; float or string value, default: 'normal' meaning a probability equal to 1/s, where s is the length of the binary string.

+The `early_stop` determines the number of generations N. If the best individual is not updated within N generations in a row, then the algorithm stops; int or None, default: 10.

 You can get the best solution calling `ga_data.best_solution`.